The International Hydropower Association (IHA) is a mutual association of members, including organisations and individual members.

 During a recruitment process, we may disclose certain information for the purpose of obtaining referees.
 Where additional information is required, the information may be disclosed to the UK Disclosure and Barring Service, your doctor or an occupational health professional only after you have first given your consent.

 For media, the purpose of collecting information is to authenticate your status as media personnel and provide access to news, special events and briefings.
-The data is processed between the UK and the European Union by IHA, K.I.T.
-Group and UNESCO.

 Access to your information and correction